disclosure: we were given access to these Apps for the purpose of review

 I’ve mentioned before that we’re big fans of Justin Fletcher here.
-Monkey loves watching Justin’s House and Gigglebiz.
-Now that the old techno dinosaur AKA Me, is getting her head around the world of Apps when we heard about Justin’s World Apps we just had to have a look.
+My son loves watching Justin’s House and Gigglebiz.
+Now that the old techno dinosaur AKA Me is getting her head around the world of Apps when we heard about Justin’s World Apps we just had to have a look.

-The Justin’s World Apps are aimed at children aged 2-6 years, so perfect for Monkey who will be 4 in December.
+The Justin’s World Apps are aimed at children aged 2-6 years, so perfect for my little boy who will be 4 in December.

 Justin‘s World is the new family of apps from much loved children’s entertainer Justin Fletcher, MBE, who is best known as BBC’s Mr Tumble.
 Justin’s World uses storybooks, games and puzzles that build on Justin’s well-known character-based performances and features high quality illustrations, video and music combined with curriculum-based teaching games from the Early Years Foundation Stage (EYFS) and Primary National Curriculum.

 There are 4 Apps to choose from in Justin’s World Apps – Jigsongs, Goldilocks, Letter sounds and Animals Sounds.
 We have been having fun with the first three Apps mentioned.

 We decided to look at Justin’s World – Jigsongs first.
 This App is based around jigsaw puzzles of four well-known nursery rhymes – One Two Three Four Five, The Grand Old Duke of York, Old Macdonald and Twinkle Twinkle.